KU Student Housing Handbook

 All residents should take a role in pest prevention by keeping their space clean.
 Wash dishes and utensils immediately after using.
 Store foods properly, dispose of trash properly, and report pests immediately.

-Routine pest control service is conducted once a month for Jayhawker Towers, McCarthy Hall, and Stouffer Place Apartments.
+Routine pest control service is conducted once a month for Jayhawker Towers, McCarthy Hall, and Stouffer Place Apartments, and Sunflower Apartments.
 Participation in pest control for these areas is mandatory.
 Additional pest control treatment may be necessary.
-KU Student Housing will send a notice to the resident’s KU email prior to any service taking place.
+Housing & Residence Life will send a notice to the resident’s KU email prior to any service taking place.

-All Student Housing residents may request non-routine pest control as needed.
-To request non-routine pest control, submit a service request and a member of Student Housing or Facility Services will contact you.
-Residents will receive instruction for preparing their space for the pest control treatment.
-It is expected that resident apartments are ready to receive non-routine treatment as per the instructions they are given.
+All Housing & Residence Life residents may request non-routine pest control as needed.
+To request non-routine pest control, submit a service request and a member of Housing & Residence Life or Facility Services will contact you.
+Residents will receive instructions for preparing their space for the pest control treatment post treatment to avoid continued issues.
+It is expected that resident rooms and apartments are ready to receive non-routine treatment as per the instructions they are given once the service request is submitted.
+Fees for pest control may be charged to residents who request excessive pest control and residents with poorly maintained space attracting pests.

 Routine Health and Safety Inspections

-For the health, safety, and security of residents’ rooms and possessions, KU Student Housing Staff members will (with advance notice of at least 24 hours), enter residents’ rooms on specific occasions.
+For the health, safety, and security of residents’ rooms and possessions, Housing & Residence Life staff members will (with advance notice of at least 24 hours), enter residents’ rooms on specific occasions.
 These occasions will be communicated to all residents through email.
 Residents can anticipate a Health and Safety Inspection to occur in the Fall, Spring, and Summer semesters.
-Residents may not opt out of a Health and Safety Inspection; however, if the resident would like to request they are present for the inspection, they may reach out to housing staff and schedule a time for the inspection to occur within the communicated inspection period.
+Residents may not opt out of a Health and Safety Inspection; however, if the resident would like to request they are present for the inspection, they may reach out to Housing & Residence Life staff and schedule a time for the inspection to occur within the communicated inspection period.

 Students’ rights to privacy are guaranteed as part of the “Code of Student Rights and Responsibilities” which states: